Morales97/MagicLine_Progressive_Web_App/README.md

 The frontend of the application, made with Angular, can be found in this repository, while the backend is available in https://github.com/Morales97/rest-apiML

-The resulting PWA can be found (as of March 2020) in
+The resulting PWA can be found (as of March 2020) in https://coordinacio.magiclinesjd.org but the full functionality will not be accessible unless provided with a username and password.

 ## Contact